rayrednet/1-Day-1-Problem/README.md

 ## How to Navigate
 - Solutions are organized by platform and then by problem.
 - Each solution includes the problem statement, my approach, and the code.
+- For each problem, I provide solutions in both Python and C++.

 Happy coding!